Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 While a CDN does not host content and can’t replace the need for proper web hosting, it does help [cache](https://www.cloudflare.com/learning/cdn/what-is-caching/) content at the [network edge](https://www.cloudflare.com/learning/serverless/glossary/what-is-edge-computing/), which improves website performance.
 Many websites struggle to have their [performance](https://www.cloudflare.com/learning/cdn/performance/) needs met by traditional hosting services, which is why they opt for CDNs.

-By utilizing caching to reduce hosting bandwidth, [helping to prevent interruptions in service](https://www.cloudflare.com/learning/cdn/cdn-load-balance-reliability/), and [improving security](https://www.cloudflare.com/learning/cdn/cdn-ssl-tls-security/), CDNs are a popular choice to relieve some of the major pain points that come with traditional web hosting.
+By utilising caching to reduce hosting bandwidth, [helping to prevent interruptions in service](https://www.cloudflare.com/learning/cdn/cdn-load-balance-reliability/), and [improving security](https://www.cloudflare.com/learning/cdn/cdn-ssl-tls-security/), CDNs are a popular choice to relieve some of the major pain points that come with traditional web hosting.

 #### <mark style="background: #BABD00;">What are the benefits of using a CDN?</mark>

 Although the benefits of using a CDN vary depending on the size and needs of an Internet property, the primary benefits for most users can be broken down into four different components:

-1. <mark style="background: #BABD00;">Improving website load times</mark> - By distributing content closer to website visitors by using a nearby CDN server (among other optimizations), visitors experience faster page loading times.
+1. <mark style="background: #BABD00;">Improving website load times</mark> - By distributing content closer to website visitors by using a nearby CDN server (among other optimisations), visitors experience faster page loading times.
 As visitors are more inclined to click away from a slow-loading site, a CDN can reduce bounce rates and increase the amount of time that people spend on the site.
 In other words, a faster a website means more visitors will stay and stick around longer.

 2. <mark style="background: #BABD00;">Reducing bandwidth costs</mark> - Bandwidth consumption costs for website hosting is a primary expense for websites.
 Through caching and other optimizations, CDNs are able to reduce the amount of data an origin server must provide, thus reducing hosting costs for website owners.